What Are the Symptoms of Mold Sickness?

 Step 6: See Your Doctor

-Seek medical advice if your symptoms are sufficiently uncomfortable to interfere with your daily life, and you are certain mold is the cause.
+Seek medical advice if your symptoms are sufficiently uncomfortable to interfere with your daily life and you are certain mold is the cause.
 Many symptoms will subside once you have thoroughly removed the infestation.

+Your doctor may recommend over-the-counter allergy medicine, which you can take if the symptoms persist.
+Your doctor may also prescribe allergy medication.
 Symptoms caused by mold can be confused with other illnesses, diseases, and seasonal allergies.
 Sometimes, it can be hard to determine the cause, so if in doubt, speak to a doctor or healthcare professional.

 Need Help?
 Contact All Dry USA for Mold Removal & Remediation Services